For more information or to make an appointment, call (615) 515-1900.

 - Supraventricular tachycardia (SVT) discrimination to understand differences in heart rate changes and prevent inappropriate device therapy

-- Uniform guidelines for device programing to avoid unnecessary shocks and reduce impact on your heart
+- Uniform guidelines for device programming to avoid unnecessary shocks and reduce impact on your heart

 We are an established training center for afib ablation.
 Our physicians teach and employ the best techniques to help patients with afib.
 We offer: